aemooooon/Travel-Assistant/README.md

 * Espresso UI testing

 # How to use
-1. Once you opened app, there is a dropdown list will show up after the screen splash animation.
+1. Once you open the app, a drop-down list will show up after the screen splash animation.
 The app ask you which country do you want to travel, just pick one.
 <p>
 <img width="30%" src="https://aemon.wang/sts/mobile/mock_02.jpg" />
 </p>

-2. For example, if we chose New Zealand, we will see a sets of top rated views in this country.
-Some of places marked, some of them clustered.
-Touch one of them we can see the name of view and Longitude, Latitude.
-We can also tap the compass button to going to current location.
+2. For example, if we choose New Zealand, we will see a set of top-rated views in this country.
+Some of the places are marked, some of them clustered.
+Touch one of them, and we can see the name of the view, Longitude, and Latitude.
+We can also tap the compass button to go to the current location.
 <p>
 <img width="24%" src="https://aemon.wang/sts/mobile/10.jpg" />
 <img width="24%" src="https://aemon.wang/sts/mobile/09.jpg" />